isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 2.2.
 We respect the dignity of others and treat them the way we would like them to treat us

-1.  by doing our best to see the good in others, rather than the bad, making the effort always to praise, affirm and thank more than criticise, judge and condemn;
+a.  by doing our best to see the good in others, rather than the bad, making the effort always to praise, affirm and thank more than criticise, judge and condemn;
-2.  by respecting everyone’s right to be different and learning to accept people as they are with both their strengths and weaknesses, always being sensitive to their feelings and needs.
+b.  by respecting everyone’s right to be different and learning to accept people as they are with both their strengths and weaknesses, always being sensitive to their feelings and needs.
-3.  by addressing everyone in a courteous manner.
+c.  by addressing everyone in a courteous manner.
 Being respectful of others, we avoid the use of nicknames especially hurtful or coarse ones and we will always strive to be wholesome in our attitudes, speech and behaviours.
 As respectful and gracious people, we do not encourage the use of obscenities at any time, including online, and we know it is a serious matter to bring to school any form of pornography, which degrades the dignity of the human person.
-4.  by saying nothing that would reflect unfavourably on anyone’s parents, home, culture, race, language or religion.
+d.  by saying nothing that would reflect unfavourably on anyone’s parents, home, culture, race, language or religion.